 Pro-tip: I always take my shoes to the shoe repair after purchasing them so as to have small plastic heel and toe plates attached to the shoe bottoms.
-This allow me to rewear my shoes for years.
-I have very tender feet, so if a pair of shoes is comfy, I want to save them for more wear!
+This allows me to re-wear my shoes for years.
+I have very tender feet, so if a pair of shoes are comfy, I want to save them for more wear!

-Again I wore the white sunglasses, the beaded bracelets and the “diamond” studs.
+Again I wore white sunglasses, beaded bracelets, and the “diamond” studs.
 All these accessories are very simple and classic in their style, so they go with all different looks which is helpful when you are traveling and want to minimize what you are packing.

 Outfit Number Five of the Pink Gingham Shirt Looks

-In the photo above you can see a bit of a close-up of my great silver tiered Kendra Scott necklace.
-I love how it fills in my neckline and it also come in a gold finish.
+In the photo above you can see a bit of a close-up of my great silver-tiered Kendra Scott necklace.
+I love how it fills in my neckline and it also comes in a gold finish.

 There you have it folks.
 Five different ways to wear a pink gingham shirt for spring and summer.
 Which outfit is your favorite?
 Please comment below or DM me @drjuliemarshall.